-The book is divided primarily into three parts, pre-independence era [focused on British Raj including some stories of Mughal period], post-independence pre-liberalized era and post-liberalized India.
+The book is divided primarily into three parts, the pre-independence era [focused on the British Raj including some stories of the Mughal period], the post-independence pre-liberalized era, and post-liberalized India.

-Since, the author was born in 1943 West Punjab (now under occupation of Pakistan), he narrates his personal experiences of (economic) conditions of India from 1947-2001.
+The author was born in 1943 in West Punjab, which is now under the occupation of Pakistan.
+The author narrates his personal experiences of the economic conditions of India from 1947-2001.

 1. British Raj

-Hand looms all over the world were impacted by emergence of technology and since India was largest textile maker in the world, it got impacted the most.
+Handlooms all over the world were impacted by the emergence of technology and since India was the largest textile maker in the world, it got impacted the most.

-Author further notes that while “some” britishers made huge profits in India, overall the British India did not provide a lot of profit to the crown.
+The author further notes that while “some” Britishers made huge profits in India, overall British India did not provide a lot of profit to the crown.

-The prevailing culture of looking down on merchants as greedy [as opposed viewing them as lifeblood of economy] did further harm.
+The prevailing culture of looking down on merchants as greedy, as opposed to viewing them as the lifeblood of the economy, did further harm.

-Emergence of “brown sahib” in British Raj: Primarily Brahmins learnt English and took up the clerical and managerial job for Britishers.
-Author notes that those who were quick (as opposed to better) to grab the opportunity benefitted at that time.
+The emergence of “brown sahib” in the British Raj: Primarily Brahmins learned English and took up clerical and managerial jobs for Britishers.
+The author notes that those who were quick, as opposed to being better, to grab the opportunity benefitted at that time.

-Indians prefer vertical over horizontal relations, on numerous instances from wars to running industries, it has been seen that Indians prefer/are more comfortable with their managers and sub-ordinates as opposed to colleagues.
-Author believes that with globalization (read “fight for survival”) this trend has to change.
+Indians prefer vertical over horizontal relations, on numerous instances from wars to running industries, it has been seen that Indians prefer/are more comfortable with their managers and subordinates as opposed to colleagues.
+The author believes that with globalization (read “fight for survival”) this trend has to change.

 2. License Raj

-Almost all newly independent nations [and many economists of that period] had the feeling that state planning and state controlled industries are necessary which just lead to inefficient, high-priced, low-quality goods.
+Almost all newly independent nations and many economists of that period had the feeling that state planning and state-controlled industries are necessary which just led to inefficient, high-priced, low-quality goods.

-Also, in that era, most western nations were going through a phase of emphasizing wealth distribution [for “wealth creation” was going on at a good pace].
+Also, in that era, most Western nations were going through a phase of emphasizing wealth distribution since “wealth creation” was going on at a good pace.

 Unfortunately, many of the Indian bureaucrats trained in these nations forgot that India needed wealth creation first.

-Among common man, trade was not seen as positive-outcome game, but it was perceived as zero-sum game.
+Among the common man, trade was not seen as a positive-outcome game, but it was perceived as a zero-sum game.

 Nehru’s economic policies